vitorccs/huskylens-line-tracking-car/README.md

 I recommend to use high quality 18650 batteries (3.7v - 4.2v, 2200mAh, at least 2C of discharge rate).

 ## Fritzing file
-The eletronic schematic was created in the [Fritzing](https://fritzing.org/) software and can be downloaded at
+The electronic schematic was created in the [Fritzing](https://fritzing.org/) software and can be downloaded at
 * [huskylens-line-tracking-car.zip](https://github.com/user-attachments/files/16801611/huskylens-line-tracking-car.zip)